jliamgrist/reading-notes/102/class8.md

 # Operators and Loops

+Operators and loops are extremely useful in programming.

 * Operators are used to form an expression with operands.
 * Loops are used to repeat or iterate over something.